Who doesn’t love music? And who doesn’t like cartoons?

 A more fluid and creative example of typography and text animation in animated music videos; the words and text blend effortlessly into live footage.

-Here are some of the best animated music videos we’ve worked on:
+Here are some of the best cartoon music videos we’ve worked on:

 Here’s a curated list of our top picks in animated music videos!